plone/documentation/docs/contributing/myst-reference.md

 Use `figure` for diagrams.

+(static-assets-label)=

+#### Static assets

-When the documentation is in a submodule, paths to images and figures must resolve in both the main documentation and the submodule's documentation.
+When the documentation is in a submodule, paths to static assets—including, images, figures, and videos—must resolve in both the main documentation and the submodule's documentation.

-In other words, don't use file-relative paths.
-Instead place static assets in `/_static/` and a subdirectory named after the part or page of the documentation, and use a root-relative path, such as `/_static/user-manual/block-left-add-icon.png`
+Inside the `docs` directory, place static assets in the `/_static/` directory, and preferably inside a subdirectory named after the part or page of the documentation.
+For example, in the `volto` submodule, inside its `src/docs` directory, place an image at `/_static/user-manual/block-left-add-icon.png`.
+In your markup, use that same `docs`-root-relative path for the target, such as `/_static/user-manual/block-left-add-icon.png`.
+Don't use file-relative paths.

-Configuration in the `conf.py` files for the main documentation and its submodules handle the resolution of root-relative paths for you.
+Configuration in the `conf.py` files for the main documentation and its submodules handle the resolution of `docs`-root-relative paths for you.

 #### Width of media